CloudLabs-MOC/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_04-Implement_Virtual_Networking.md

 1. Wait for the DNS zone to deploy and then select **Go to resource**.

-1. Notice on the **Overview** blade there are no name server records.
+1. Notice on the **Overview** blade, there are no name server records.

 1. In the left navigation pane under **DNS Management**, select **Virtual network links (1)** from the left navigation pane and then select **+ Add (2)**.